katamaranov/pmdl/README.md

 # PMDL
-Simple cli password manager that stores an encrypted database in the %APPDATA% folder.
+Simple cli password manager that stores an encrypted database in the appdata folder.
 It's very ugly (in terms of code and interface) but a working prototype.
 Made for fun

 ![My Image](demo.gif)

 ## Configuration
-1) Open the project, open file functions.rs and do a search using Ctrl + F. Search for the line `//#changemedb`.
+1) Open this project, open file functions.rs and do a search using Ctrl + F. Search for the line `//#changemedb`.
 Find all the lines with these marks and write your encryption key (explanations are written in the comments in the code)
 2) Next, find `//#changemepassword`
 3) After that, in the main.rs, comment out all the functions in main() and add `use pmdl::functions::functions::first_db_creation;`
 4) Write the `first_db_creation();` function in main()